bhattadeb34/Claude-GPT-paper/README.md

 pm7_charge_calculation has the files with pm7 partial charges calculations (not being used for plotting, but were calculated)

 run GPT_modification_just_plots.ipynb for plotting.
-The drive needs not be mounted (that was included as I had the data stored there)
+Open it with Google Colab and run it by following the instructions in the notebook.